Master’s Degree Programme in International Law and Human Rights

-Students who have successfully completed the full-time study programme will be awarded a Master of Social Sciences degree.
-However, the programme has a legal focus, corresponding to an LL.M.
-Degree.
+Students who have successfully completed the full-time study programme will be awarded a Master of International and Comparative Law degree.

 This two-year programme is offered by the Institute for Human Rights and the Chair of Public International Law at Åbo Akademi University.
 The programme has been ongoing since 2006 and was originally called the Master’s Degree Programme in International Human Rights Law.
 In 2018, the programme was broadened by adding studies in public international law alongside the human rights law focus.

 For more information about studies within the Master’s Programme please see also the website of the Institute for Human Rights.